1600hp/1600hp.github.io/updates/_posts/2017-7-16-Why-I-Left-Yu-Gi-Oh.markdown

 So what's so bad about Link summoning, anyway?
 I lived through Pendulum without quitting; what makes this different?

 The difference is the rules change that's accompanying the introduction of Link monsters.
 There are a number of subtleties, but the important point is that it is now basically impossible to have two extra deck monsters on your field without Link summoning.
 If you've ever seen a Yu-Gi-Oh video I've made, that's kinda... all I do.
-Both of the decks, my favorite things I've made in my years playing this game, are dead to the rules change.
+Both of those decks and most of my others, my favorite things about this game, are dead to the rules change.

 Now, I could work around it.
 Maybe I could update the decks to incorporate Link (which would involve drastic and difficult changes), or maybe I can make something new that's my own in this new format.
 Personally, I find both those options very unappealing.
 Let's talk about why.